leoloso/leoloso.com/src/posts/integration-tests-for-wordpress-plugin-using-lando-and-instawp.md

   - testing
 ---

 I am using [InstaWP](https://instawp.com/), a newish sandboxing service that allows to spin a WordPress site on-demand, to execute integration tests for my plugin.

 InstaWP offers an API to programmatically launch the new site, install the required plugins, and then destroy the instance, and we can use templates to have the WordPress site pre-loaded with data, and with a specific configuration of PHP and WordPress.
 It allows us to test our themes and plugins against **an actual WordPress site**, to be conveniently invoked from GitHub Actions (or any other Continuous Integration tool) before merging a Pull Request.

-Preparing a new InstaWP instance in my case takes around 3 minutes (since my plugin weighs 8.4 mb, and its downloading and installation takes a bit of time), and only then I can start executing the integration tests.
-Hence, while InstaWP is ideal for collaborating with team members on the repo, I wouldn't want to wait this time while developing the plugin on my laptop computer.
+Preparing a new InstaWP instance with my plugin installed and activated takes around 3 minutes (since my plugin weighs 8.4 mb, and its downloading and installation slows down the process), and only then I can start executing the integration tests.

+Hence, while InstaWP is ideal to collaborate on the repo, as to make sure that a team member's code works as expected, I wouldn't want to wait this time while I'm just working on my own.

-During development, instead, I execute the integration tests against a local webserver provided via [Lando](https://github.com/lando/lando/), a Docker-based local tool to create projects on any language and technology, with pre-defined recipes for easily launching several of the most common stacks, including WordPress.
-Building a Lando server will take over 5 minutes but, once created, I can start the same instance again in just a few seconds.
-I particularly like Lando because I can commit my plugin's required configuration in the repo (defined via a `yaml` file), so anyone can clone the repo, execute a command, and have ready the same development environment.
+For this reason, I also execute the integration tests against a local webserver provided via [Lando](https://github.com/lando/lando/), a Docker-based local tool to create projects using any language and technology, with pre-defined recipes for easily launching several of the most common stacks (including WordPress).
+Building a Lando server with my plugin's requirements will take over 5 minutes but, once created, I can start the same instance again in just a few seconds.

+I particularly like Lando because I can commit my plugin's required configuration in the repo (defined via a `yaml` file), so anyone can clone the repo, execute a command, and have the same development environment ready.

-There are 2 different things to integration test:
+There are 2 different things that I need to test:

 - The plugin's source code
 - The generated WordPress .zip file

 This is because the code in these 2 sets is different:

-- Files not needed for production are removed from the .zip plugin, such as the JS source code for the editor blocks (shipping their `build` folder is already enough)
+- Files not needed for production are removed from the .zip plugin, such as the JS source code for the WP editor blocks (shipping their `build` folder is already enough)
+- Composer dependencies must be installed and shipped within the .zip plugin.
-- Composer dependencies are compiled for PROD, so we must make sure no code under `tests` is being referenced.
+- These dependencies are those for PROD only, so we must make sure no code under `tests` is being referenced.

 And in my plugin's case, there are a few additional differences:

 - The source code is coded using PHP 8.1
-- The .zip file is generated as a GitHub Actions artifact and, in the process, the source code is [transpiled to PHP 7.1](https://graphql-api.com/blog/the-plugin-is-now-transpiled-from-php-80-to-71/) and [scoped](https://graphql-api.com/blog/graphql-api-for-wp-is-now-scoped-thanks-to-php-scoper/)
+- The .zip file is generated as a GitHub Actions artifact and, in the process, the source code is [transpiled down to PHP 7.1](https://graphql-api.com/blog/the-plugin-is-now-transpiled-from-php-80-to-71/) and [scoped](https://graphql-api.com/blog/graphql-api-for-wp-is-now-scoped-thanks-to-php-scoper/)

 Putting it all together, I run my integration tests in three different combinations: